Advertise with Us!

 NestJS is a progressive Node.js framework for building efficient, reliable and scalable server-side applications helping developers create modular, highly scalable, and maintainable server-side web applications.

 It implements the MVC (Model-View-Controller) pattern and provides extensibility.
 The outstanding feature of NestJS is its native support for TypeScript, which lets you access optional static type-checking along with strong tooling for large apps and the latest ECMAScript features.

 - Extensible: Allows the use of any other libraries because of modular architecture, thus making it truly flexible.

 - Versatile: It offers an adaptable ecosystem that is a fully-fledged backbone for all kinds of server-side applications.

 LoopBack is a Node.js framework with an easy-to-use CLI and a dynamic API explorer.
 It allows you to create your models based on your schema or dynamic models in the absence of a schema.
 It is compatible with a good number of REST services and a wide variety of databases, including MySQL, Oracle, MongoDB, Postgres, and more.

 - Unbelievably extensible

 - Graph QL Support

-Learning new frameworks is overwhelming and requires a lot of research before starting.
+Learning new frameworks can be overwhelming and may require a lot of research before starting.
 Above mentioned frameworks are most popularly used and offer different features.
 Which framework do you use or prefer to use?
 Do you have any more frameworks to share?
 Comment below!

 People are also reading: